Pavith19/Python-Snake-Game/README.md

 4. Push to the branch (`git push origin feature/awesome-feature`) 📤
 5. Open a Pull Request 📬

-## 🐛 Bug Reports & Feedback

-Found a bug or have a suggestion? 🕷️ Open an issue on GitHub or reach out via [your contact info].
-Your feedback helps make this game better! 😊

 ## 📜 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details. 📄